coleifer/peewee/docs/peewee/query_operators.rst

 ----------

 There are times when you may want to simply pass in some arbitrary sql.
-You can do this using the special :py:class:`SQL` class.
+You can do this using the special :class:`SQL` class.
 One use-case is when referencing an alias:

 .. code-block:: python